49V/tweeter/README.md

 # Tweeter Project

-Tweeter uses a Node, Express, and MongoDB on back-end and jQuery on the front-end to create a simple, single-page Twitter clone.
+Tweeter uses a Node, Express, and MongoDB on back-end and jQuery and AJAX on the front-end to create a simple, single-page Twitter clone.
 ## Getting Started

 1. Fork this repository, then clone your fork of this repository.